tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 We can see that in general, the transients that were estimated through the spatial L0 estimation process show a more homogenous direction of the motion to the southeast, which we know to be the true direction of motion.
-This is also visible in the far east of the network, where the signal is close or below the noise floor.
+This is also (although less) visible in the far east of the network, where the signal is close or below the noise floor.

-One very visible outlier is the station Corko: it contains the unmodeled maintenance step that can only be fit by the short-term splines.
-In a second iteration of analyzing this synthetic network, one would of course model the step at Corko for a better fit.